CleanSurvival: Automated data preprocessing for time-to-event models using reinforcement learning: Background

-MLsurvival \cite{zhou2020} described an automated tool for cancer survival prediction that removes or imputes missing values, selects and standardizes features, trains survival models and then makes predictions.
+MLsurvival \citep{zhou2020} described an automated tool for cancer survival prediction that removes or imputes missing values, selects and standardises features, trains survival models and then makes predictions.
 Unfortunately, neither a full text article nor open source implementation of the method were published.
-More recently, Pomsuwan and Freitas \cite{pomsuwan2024} proposed an AutoML system for survival analysis based on genetic algorithms and a combination of elastic-net Cox models, random survival forests and survival trees, optimizing for C-index.
+More recently, \citet{pomsuwan2024} proposed an AutoML system for survival analysis based on genetic algorithms and a combination of elastic-net Cox models, random survival forests and survival trees, optimizing for C-index.
 However, the tool does not incorporate data preprocessing.
+Other frameworks like AutoPrognosis \citep{alaa_autoprognosis_2018} have developed automated tools using Bayesian optimisation that include survival analysis, though with less scope for customisation of preprocessing pipelines.
+The widely used library \texttt{scikit-survival} integrates \texttt{scikit-learn} preprocessing with survival models, but it requires manual pipeline building \citep{community_scikit-survival_2025}.
+The R package \texttt{mlr3proba} provides a machine learning interface for survival analysis and preprocessing, however missingness is dealt with externally \citep{sonabend_mlr3proba_2021}.